toverainc/willow-ts-client/README.md

 # Willow TS Client

-This repo contains the TypeScript client for interacting with Willow's WebRTC component.
+This repo contains the TypeScript client for interacting with Willow Inference Server WebRTC component.
 Detailed docs can be [found here](https://toverainc.github.io/willow-ts-client/).

 ## Installation